Skwiix - Musical-Info-Advice-Support

 Picture

-Like all the members of the violin family, the cello first emerged in Northern Italy in the first half of the 16th century in the workshops of famous instrument makers like Andrea Amati and Gasparo da Salo.
-This family evolved from the viola da braccio, an instrument that was held aloft in the arm, played with a bow and bore a strong resemblance to today's violin.
-The new violin family had instruments all along the range from bass to soprano voice.
-Andrea Amati's grandson, Nicolo is perceived as the best cello maker.
+Like all the violin family members, the Cello first emerged in Northern Italy in the first half of the 16th century in the workshops of famous instrument makers like Andrea Amati and Gasparo da Salo.
+This family evolved from the viola da braccio, an instrument held aloft in the arm, played with a bow and bore a strong resemblance to today's violin.
+The new violin family had instruments ranging from bass to soprano voice.
+Andrea Amati's grandson, Nicolo, is perceived as the best Cello maker.

 To create instruments that played in a lower register, instrument makers experimented with ways to expand the size of the viola da braccio.
-They were able to increase the string length and bass response, but it soon reached the point where the instruments could no longer be held in the arms.
+They increased the string length and bass response, but it soon reached the point where you could no longer hold the instrument in your arms.
 These bass instruments were now positioned on the floor between the knees or in front of the player.

 Picture